phate09/drl_continuous_control/README.md

 The project consists of training an agent to control an arm to reach a goal position

-The agent will navigate within the reacher Unity environment and has multiple degrees of freedom
+The agent will operate a robotic arm with two joints within the reacher Unity environment.
+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with 4 numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.

 A positive reward is given when the agent reach a moving goal, so the aim of the agent is to reach the goal and keep the goal within reach for as much time as possible